The Association was formed in 1960 and initially began as a public meeting of people with paraplegia and quadriplegia to advocate for their needs.

-We remain dedicated to enhancing the lives of people with a spinal cord injury by providing our members and clients the choice of a wide range of high quality, specialised services.
+We remain dedicated to enhancing the lives of people with a spinal cord injury by providing our members and clients with the choice of a wide range of high quality, specialised services.

 Milestones and achievements